The Gallery will be closed November 17 – 25 for Thanksgiving Break.

 Wylie, a Professor of Art at the University of Virginia, was supported in this project by Yale University’s Doran Artist in Residency awards at the Sol and Carol LeWitt estate in Praiano, Italy, where Wylie was a resident in 2012 and 2015.

 Pompeii Archive: Recent Photography by William Wylie is organized by the Gregory Allicar Museum of Art at Colorado State University.
-It is brought to the Vanderbilt University Fine Arts Gallery in part through the support of the Program in Classical and Mediterranean Studies, with additional support provided by the Department of Art and the Department of History of Art.
+It is brought to the Vanderbilt University Fine Arts Gallery, in part, through the generous support of the Program in Classical and Mediterranean Studies, with additional support provided by the Department of History of Art and the Department of Art.

-A panel discussing the influential role of Middle Eastern women in the global arts community will be held at 6 pm, September 12 at Vanderbilt University in conjunction with Nashville’s Faith and Culture Center.
-Specific details will be announced on the Fine Arts Gallery website and on the University Calendar.
+A panel discussing the influential role of Middle Eastern women in the global arts community will be held Wednesday, September 12 at 5 p.m. in room 203, Cohen Memorial Hall. at Vanderbilt University in conjunction with Nashville’s Faith and Culture Center.

 Guest curated by Janet Rady, a specialist in Middle Eastern contemporary art, I AM features the work of thirty-one premier Middle Eastern women artists from twelve countries, visually celebrating the rich, diverse, and pivotal contributions that women make to the enduring global quest for harmony and peace.
 The exhibition premiered at the National Gallery of Fine Arts in Amman, Jordan, in May/June 2017.
 It was then showcased at St. Martin-in-the-Fields on Trafalgar Square in London, U.K., for July/August 2017, and premiered its U.S. tour in Washington, D.C., at the Katzen Arts Center of the American University Museum in September/October 2017.
 The Vanderbilt presentation will be one of six in North America.